Miracle Beach Provincial Park: Geography and ecology

 Miracle Beach Park comprises 137 hectare, with approximately 665 m of shoreline along the Strait of Georgia on the east coast of Vancouver Island.
 The beach component of the park extends outward approximately 340. to 410. m from the shoreline to the tide's low water mark.
 The tide floods this sandy foreshore area twice daily.
 The extensive beach area is an intertidal sandbar, the result of coastal sediment transport from Williams Beach, and other nearby shorelines, driven by winds and waves from the southeast, as well as sediment from spilling out from Black Creek and Oyster River.
 Following this sediment transport pattern, the sands of Miracle Beach are being transported northward to Saratoga Beach.
 The shoreline is composed of a cobble and gravel surface with driftwood logs.
 Native species growing in the saline environment of the shoreline include gumweed, American dunegrass, Vancouver wildrye.
 The intertidal area is heavily trafficked by park visitors but animal life that can be found there include sand dollar, purple shore crab, green shore crab and green burrowing anemone.
 Coho Salmon swim up Black Creek from the sea in the fall.

 The terrestrial portion of the park lies within what the province terms the Coastal Western Hemlock Biogeoclimatic Zone, based on the climax vegetation, in the very dry maritime subzone (CWHxm1).
 The air masses coming from the Pacific Ocean loses much of its moisture as it passes the Vancouver Island Ranges, resulting in this area experiencing warm summers with little rain but wet winters.
 This leads to western hemlock being the potential dominant tree species.
 However, in second-growth forest the most abundant tree is usually Douglas-fir.
 Western redcedar and grand fir grow in the drier nutrient-rich sites and red alder and bigleaf maple grow where disturbance has resulted in sun exposure, like along the borders of clearings.
 In the mature forest areas, shade-tolerant plants grown in the understory, such as red huckleberry, salal, Oregon grape, sword fern, and vanilla-leaf.

 Most of the park's soils were mapped as well-drained gravelly loamy sands or sandy loams (Dashwood-Shawnigan complex, mapped as "D-S") and classified as brown podzolic in a soil survey published in 1959.
 However, the abundance of bleached sand grains on forest trails is evidence of an albic horizon characteristic of podzols.
+More detailed soil surveys in the 1980s identified a coarse-textured classic podzol (Quennell series) in a strip adjacent to the beach but found considerable areas of silty and loamy Gleysols (Cowichan series) and Brunisols (Chemainus series) inland.
+Among the coarser soils, brunisolic Qualicum and Saturna series also occur along with the podzolic Kye series.